icebob/moleculer-java-site/src/caching.md

 ## Caching Action calls

-Moleculer has a built-in caching solution to accelerate responses of service actions.
+Moleculer has a built-in caching solution to accelerate **responses of service actions**.
 There are two types of caches:

 - Local cache (eg. MemoryCacher, Off-Heap Cacher, some JCache implementations)